Skip to main content

 Why management cares

 Strong reactions often happen when a penny item is found.
-Community reports suggest a few reasons why stores take penny scans seriously:
+Community posts and firsthand accounts suggest a few reasons why stores take penny scans seriously:

 • Penny items create extra cleanup because they are meant to be removed, not sold.